 Whether the foe wears thick armor or unnatural hide it matters not.
 Should an Arcane Bodkin fly true, the target is doomed.

-No Armor saves are allowed against Arcane Bodkins
+No Armor saves are allowed against wounds caused by a longbow from a model with Arcane Bodkins

 Starfire Arrows 20pts